virtuoso98/YSC4228-QuantFin/lin_reg/README.md

-# Assignment 1
+# Assignment 1 - Kernel Linear Regression

-This repository houses our code for the first assignment of Data Science in Quantitative Finance.
+This repository code that is done by Walter and Zhao Yuan for the first assignment of Data Science in Quantitative Finance.
 In order to run the code, run the following command:

 ```
 python local_linear.py --x xin –-y yin –-output output –-num_folds 10